orbithammer/theGlitch/README.md

 ---

-Thank you for visiting TheGlitch!
+Thank you for visiting isGlitch.com!
 We hope you enjoy our satirical take on the tech world.
 Don't forget to star the repo if you like it!